Minimal Regular graphs with every edge in a triangle: Construction of all triminimal quintic graphs

 \subsection{Removable edges}

-One useful feature of any optimal simple 5-regular graph $G$ is that all edges $e$ in $G$ have the property that $G-e$ does not have every edge in a triangle.
-We shall call $e$ an {\em unremovable} edge and all other edges {\em removable}.
+One useful feature of any triminimal 5-regular graph $G$ is that all edges $e\in E(G)$ have the property that $G-e$ does not have every edge in a triangle.
+We shall call such an $e$ an {\em unremovable} edge and all other edges {\em removable}.

-\begin{thm} The only quintic graphs with the triangle property and with all edges as unremovable are the optimal graphs. \end{thm}
+\begin{thm} The only quintic graphs with the triangle property and with all edges as unremovable are the triminimal graphs. \end{thm}

-\begin{proof} Suppose $G$ is a quintic graph with the triangle property which has more triangles than vertices and all of the edges of $G$ are unremovable. $G$ cannot have a multiple edge since any edge that is part of a multiple edge is removable.
-Since there are more triangles than vertices there must be more than $m$ edges in $G$ which are in at least two triangles and hence there exist two such edges $e_1$ and $e_2$ which have a vertex $v$ in common.
-Because $G$ is simple and quintic and $e_1$ and $e_2$ are both in at least two triangles, at least two of the triangles at $v$ must have an edge in common.
-This edge is not $e_1$ or $e_2$ and it is also in at least two triangles.
+\begin{proof} Suppose $G$ is a quintic graph with the triangle property and all of the edges of $G$ are unremovable. $G$ must be simple since an edge in a multiple edge is removable.
+Now we suppose $G$ is not triminimal, so has more triangles than vertices; therefore there must be more than $\frac{|V(G)|}{2}$ edges in $G$ in at least two triangles and hence there exist two such edges $e_1$ and $e_2$ with a vertex $v$ in common.
+Because $G$ is simple and quintic and $e_1$ and $e_2$ are both in at least two triangles, either $e_1$ or $e_2$ are in a triangle with each other, or there is another edge (also in two triangles) incident with $v$ and in a triangle with one of $e_1$ or $e_2$.

-\begin{enumerate}[label=\roman*)] \item Let us first suppose that $G$ does not contain a $K_4$.
-Because $v$ has degree 5 we can now assume that $e_1$ and $e_2$ are two edges in two triangles which are also part of a triangle with each other, and, moreover, that the third edge of that triangle, $e_3$ is also in at least two triangles since otherwise it is removable, and we therefore have the symmetrical situation shown in figure \ref{f:blueadj}.
+\begin{enumerate}[label=\alph*)] \item Let us first suppose that $G$ does not contain a $K_4$.
+Without loss of generality we can assume that $e_1$ and $e_2$ are two edges in two triangles that are also part of a triangle $T$ with each other.
+Moreover, the third edge of $T$ is also in at least two triangles since otherwise it is removable, and we therefore have the symmetrical situation shown in Figure \ref{f:blueadj} where $T$ is the triangle with the blue dashed edges.

 If $u_i = u_j$ (for some $i\not =j$), or $u_jv_j$ is an edge then we have $K_4$ as a subgraph, contrary to our supposition.
-We will thus assume that all 6 vertices are distinct and have no edges from any $v_j$ other than those shown in figure \ref{f:blueadj}.
+We can thus assume that all 6 vertices are distinct and have no edges from any $v_j$ to these vertices other than those shown in Figure \ref{f:blueadj}.